Information for Researchers

 Closed on the weekend and on major holidays.

-Please note that on the first Wednesday of each month, the Library holds a staff meeting and does not open until after 10 a.m.
+Please note that every Wednesday, the Reading Room closes at 3 pm for an afternoon talk, which is open to the public.
+Additionally, on the first Wednesday of each month, the Library holds a staff meeting and does not open until after 10 a.m.

 All researchers are required to register.
 The first step is to register online with our circulation program, AEON.
 When you get to the JCB you will need to present two forms of valid photographic identification, one of which must be government-issued, such as a driver's license or passport.